syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/Data-Binding.md

    ![](Data-Binding_images/Data-Binding_img70.jpeg)

-3. Choose Data Source dialog will be open, Select the MicroSoft Access Database file from the Data source list.
+3. Choose Data Source dialog will be open, Select the Microsoft Access Database file from the Data source list.
 Click on Continue.

    ![](Data-Binding_images/Data-Binding_img71.jpeg)

-4. Choose the Database file name by clicking the Browse button, and then click the Ok Button.
+4. Choose the Database file name by clicking the Browse button, and then click the OK Button.

     ![](Data-Binding_images/Data-Binding_img72.jpeg)